mattlibera/livewire-flash/readme.md

 I am open to contributions to this package, and will do the best I can to maintain it over time.
 Pull requests are welcome, and in fact encouraged.
 Right now there are no specific guidelines for a PR.

+# Road Map

+- Ability to define more/custom alert types via config (tapping into `__call` on the Notifier class, probably)

 # Credits and License

 Credit for the original package goes to Jeffrey Way and Laracasts.
 Additional thanks: